eashwaranRaghu/Data-Structures-and-Algorithms/2. Searching, Sorting and Order Statistics/Readme.md

 # Order Statistics

-In statistics, the kth order statistic of a statistical sample is equal to its kth-smallest value.[1]
+The ith order statistic of a set of n elements is the ith smallest element.
 Together with rank statistics, order statistics are among the most fundamental tools in non-parametric statistics and inference.

-Important special cases of the order statistics are the minimum and maximum value of a sample, and (with some qualifications discussed below) the sample median and other sample quantiles.

-When using probability theory to analyze order statistics of random samples from a continuous distribution, the cumulative distribution function is used to reduce the analysis to the case of order statistics of the uniform distribution.
+1. **Quick Sort:** Selection in O(n log n)
+Can be achieved by simple sorting and then picking the ith element.

+2. **Randomized-Select:** Selection in Avg(n).
+As in quicksort, we partition the input array recursively.
+But unlike quicksort, which recursively processes both sides of the partition, R ANDOMIZED -S ELECT works on only one side of the partition.
+This difference shows up in the analysis: whereas quicksort has an expected running time of (n lg n), the expected running time of RANDOMIZED SELECT is (n) assuming that the elements are distinct.

+3. **Randomized-Select optimized:** Selection in O(n).
+Like RANDOMIZED SELECT , the algorithm SELECT finds the desired ele- ment by recursively partitioning the input array.
+Here, however, we guarantee a good split upon partitioning the array.
+SELECT uses the deterministic partitioning algorithm PARTITION from quicksort, but modified to take the element to partition around as an input parameter.